NISystemsEngineering/rfmx-pythonnet/README.md

 Notable [known limitations](https://github.com/gtalarico/ironpython-stubs/wiki):
 - Wildcard imports are not supported (`from x import *`)
-- Since method overloads work differently in python, autocomplete options will be something like `func(args)` or similar
+- Since method overloads work differently in python, autocomplete options will look like `func(args)` or something similar

 Note: The stubs require some additional modifications in order to expose all auto-complete options.
 Note that not all options will be available, especially as new versions are released.
 Always refer to the product documentation for a complete list of functionality.